markjnkim/es_mod/01-html/content/step-2-header-footer.md

 >
 > The cascade follows three factors:
 >
 > 1. **Importance**: When you add `!important` to the end of a property declaration, it will override any conflicting style declarations for that element.
-This is not recommended because using this means you should simply be smarter about how you select elements rather than brute-forcing styles onto them.
+This is not recommended because overriding the default "cascading" behavior of CSS will make your site harder to maintain.
 >
 > 2. **Specificity**: CSS actually weighs the importance of different types of selectors used by how specific they are.
 If we were to apply a style by selecting `<h1>`, it will apply to all `<h1>` elements.
 But if we were to then apply a style by selecting `<header h1>`, it will ignore conflicting property declarations in the `<h1>` definition and apply `<header h1>` instead because it is a more specific selection.
 >